Loboc Church: History

 Fire destroyed the original wooden church in 1638; it was later reconstructed by the Jesuit priest Jose Sanchez.
 A larger church was built in 1670, on the site of the present day convent.
-The present coral stone church was finished in 1734.
+The coral stone church was finished in 1734.
 After the Jesuits were expelled from the country in May 1768, the Augustinian Recollects assumed the administration of the parish and the church that November.

 Historical and cultural designations

-In 1998, Loboc Church was declared a National Historical Landmark by the National Historical Institute, now the National Historical Commission of the Philippines.
-It was also listed as a National Cultural Treasure by the National Museum of the Philippines.
+On December 12, 1998, Loboc Church was declared a National Historical Landmark by the National Historical Institute, now the National Historical Commission of the Philippines.
+It was also listed as a National Cultural Treasure by the National Museum of the Philippines on July 31, 2001.

 The church complex was a candidate for UNESCO World Heritage Sites of the Philippines, under two distinct categories.
 The Jesuit Churches of the Philippines nomination includes the churches of Maragondon in Cavite, Baclayon in Bohol and Guiuan in Eastern Samar.
 The Baroque Churches of the Philippines (Extension) nomination, nominates Loboc Church along with the churches of Patrocinio de Maria in Boljoon, Cebu, La Inmaculada Concepcion in Guiuan, Eastern Samar, San Matias in Tumauini, Isabela, and San Isidro Labrador in Lazi, Siquijor.
-However, due to its total destruction, it was removed from the roster of nominated sites.
+However, due to its total destruction in 2013, it was removed from the roster of nominated sites.

+2013 earthquake, restoration, and contemporary history

+On October 15, 2013, a strong earthquake heavily damaged the church and several other churches designated as National Cultural Treasures.
+The church suffered major damage to its structure, particularly its façade and tower, which both partially collapsed.

+While waiting for the complete restoration and rehabilitation of the old church, an alternate church was opened on October 12, 2014.

+Restoration works began in 2017.
+After more than seven years since the earthquake, the National Museum of the Philippines turned over the restored church on May 16, 2021, Ascension Sunday, the same day the church was reopened.

+On May 24, 2021, the church was declared as the Diocesan Shrine of Our Lady of Guadalupe in Extremadura, the same day that it was also affiliated with the Papal Basilica of Saint Mary Major in Rome.
+Plenary indulgences were also granted for pilgrims visiting the church.